Safe Routes to School E-News

 Safe Routes to School programs across the nation are growing at exponential rates as communities begin to see the value of encouraging the simple act of walking and bicycling to school and in daily life from an early age.
 Nonprofit advocacy organizations involved in schools, health and transportation have found a way to inspire communities through the Safe Routes to School movement, proliferate the message of their organization, build membership and grow their staff.

 Please join us as we talk with several organizations that have successfully engaged at the state and local levels to utilize Safe Routes to School to build capacity and leadership through an effective Safe Routes to School campaign.
 Click here to register now!

-Thanks to the SRAM Cycling Fund, the National Partnership is holding six webinars in 2011 on bicycling and Safe Routes to School.
+Thanks to the SRAM Cycling Fund, the Safe Routes Partnership is holding six webinars in 2011 on bicycling and Safe Routes to School.
 You can view our four previous webinars here.
 For more information, please contact Dave Cowan at email@example.com.

 Kentucky’s Safe Routes to School program has awarded $8,858,026 of infrastructure funds and $668,138 of non-infrastructure funds.
 Most of the infrastructure projects are sidewalk projects, crosswalks and installing signals and signage.
 Non-infrastructure funds have recently been focused on radio ads in October to promote Walk and Roll to School month and also to promote bicycle and pedestrian safety.
 These have been so successful that the program is considering creating a safety campaign to air statewide on radio and TV throughout the school year.
 The Kentucky Transportation Cabinet recently held its fifth Safe Routes to School application cycle.
 Applications are under review, and Kentucky hopes to announce funded projects in October.
 In addition, the program is working with the Kentucky Network Organizer to coordinate walking school bus training